LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

 ## Geography

 CIPFA combine borrower counts and population of the local authority, and report the number of borrowers per 1,000 population.
 For example, in 2019 North East Lincolnshire declared 7,381 active borrowers.
 This is 46 borrowers per 1,000 population (5%).
-Merton libraries had a very different report, with 347 members per 1,000 population (35%).
+Merton libraries reported 347 members per 1,000 population (35%).
 That's a huge difference.
 One service have 7 times as many borrowers, relatively speaking, as the other.

-It's possible that both are to the CIPFA definition of active borrowers, but I doubt it.
+It's possible that both are to the correct CIPFA definition of active borrowers, but I doubt it.
 Partly because one service happens to be using a system that doesn't work that way.

 But, even if they're accurate, is it valid to report relative to the population of the local authority?
 Only if you're only counting borrowers who live in the service.
 But there will be plenty of people using libraries between authorities, particularly in small urban areas.
 CIPFA, to be fair, primarily compare services against those with a similar local authority profile.
 But we have no data on where members live, or how significant that may be to comparisons.